aimeos/aimeos-docs/src/cronjobs/create-job-controller.md

 \Aimeos\MShop::setCache( false );
 ```

-When you use the `\Aimeos\MShop::create()` method to create manager objects, it caches objects and returns them if its asked for the same kind of object again.
+When you use the `\Aimeos\MShop::create()` method to create manager objects, it caches objects and returns them if it's asked for the same kind of object again.
 In unit tests, this may have undesired side effects and therefore, the lines above enable this caching only for the test cases of this unit test class.
 At the end, it clears the object cache so the next unit test class starts in a clean state.

 In this `testRun()` method, the tests should be looking for generated files or other changes.
 Often you may want to test if methods of objects used in the job controller are called.
 This is a bit more advanced as you must create mock objects first and let the `\Aimeos\MShop` class return them instead of creating a new, real object.
 An example would be: